dotnet/roslyn/Interactive-Window.md

 <hr/>

 ## <a name="start"></a>Getting Started
-You must have [Visual Studio 2015 Update 1 CTP](http://go.microsoft.com/fwlink/?LinkId=517106) installed to access the Interactive Window.
-Once you have this version installed, navigate to ```View > Other Windows > C# Interactive```.
+You must have [Visual Studio 2015 Update 1 CTP](http://go.microsoft.com/fwlink/?LinkId=517106) or [Visual Studio 2015 Update 1 RC](https://www.visualstudio.com/news/vs2015-update1-vs) installed to access the Interactive Window.
+Once you have one of these versions installed, navigate to ```View > Other Windows > C# Interactive```.
 This will bring up the Interactive Window.

 Type any valid C# expression or statement and press ```Enter``` to evaluate.
 To learn more about what you can do in the Interactive Window, check out the [Basic Features](#basic) or [Code Samples](#samples).